-On September 2, 2021, we entered into a loan and security agreement (the "New Loan and Security Agreement") with SLR Investment Corp., formerly known as Solar Capital Ltd., for term loans in an aggregate principal amount of \$26.0 million.
+On September 2, 2021, we entered into the New Loan and Security Agreement for term loans in an aggregate principal amount of \$26.0 million.
 The New Loan and Security Agreement replaced the loan and security agreement between us and SLR Investment Corp., dated as of January 9, 2018 and further amended on October 5, 2018, November 30, 2018 and August 28, 2020 (as amended, the "Prior Loan and Security Agreement").
 The term loans under the New Loan and Security Agreement will accrue interest at an annual rate equal to 8.60% plus the greater of (a) the thirty (30) day U.S. Dollar LIBOR rate and (b) 0.10%, payable monthly in arrears.
-The monthly principal payments of \$0.6 million will be paid over a period of 45 months beginning in January 2023 through the final maturity date of September 1, 2026.
+The monthly principal payments of \$0.4 million will be paid over a period of 45 months beginning in January 2023 through the final maturity date of September 1, 2026.
 Per the New Loan and Security Agreement, the date on which repayment of principal commences can be further extended to July 2023 and January 2024, provided we satisfy certain equity related conditions.
 The term loans are also subject to a prepayment fee of 3.00% if prepayment occurs within the first year subsequent to September 2, 2021, 2.00% in the second year and 1.00% in the third year through final maturity.
 The New Loan and Security Agreement also contains certain financial covenants, including an unrestricted minimum cash level until certain clinical trial study data conditions are met, and non-financial covenants.
 As security for our obligations under the New Loan and Security Agreement, we granted the lender a first priority perfected security interest in all of our existing and after-acquired assets, including intellectual property.